Conditions of Carriage

 - if your travel with us is delayed overnight and you have already commenced travel on your booking (ie you are at an 'away' port), use reasonable endeavours to assist you to find overnight accommodation or reimburse your reasonable accommodation costs if we have not provided accommodation.

 You may also have rights to remedies under the Australian Consumer Law.

-Unless provided for in these Conditions of Carriage, a Convention or any applicable law, such as the Australian Consumer Law, we will not be responsible for paying any costs or expenses you may incur as a result of the changed time or cancellation.
+Unless provided for in these Conditions of Carriage, a Convention or any applicable law, such as the Australian Consumer Law, we will not be responsible for paying any costs or expenses you may incur as a result of the Significant Change.

 (d) Discontinued Route